alvt55/Workout-Tracker-Java-/README.md

 the exercises done
 - As a user, I want to add a certain exercise to my weight lifting session along with the amount of sets, repetitions and weight done for that exercise
-- As a user, I want to see all the personal records set for back squat along with the respective dates
+- As a user, I want to see a list of the personal records set for each exercise along with the respective dates
-- As a user, I want to see the see my fastest 50m freestyle time along with the date.
+- As a user, I want to see the amount of times I have went to the gym

 An example of text with **bold** and *italic* fonts.